Sex Addiction therapy: Stop suffering and Treat it!

 Growing sexual provocation within our society has spawned a rise in the number of individuals engaging in a range of uncommon or illicit sexual practices, such as phone sex, the use of escort services and computer pornography.
 Many more of these individuals and their companions are looking for help.

-The same compulsive behavior that characterizes other addictions also is common of sex addiction.
+The same compulsive behavior that characterizes other addictions also is common of sex addicts.
 However these other addictions, including things like drug, alcohol and gambling dependency, involve elements or actions without any necessary relationship to our survival.
 For instance, we can live typical and happy lives without ever gambling, taking illicit drugs or consuming alcohol.
 Even the most genetically susceptible person will function well without ever being exposed to, or provoked by, these addictive activities.
-I have written several articles on the shame cycle that perpetuates sex addiction, to give prospective patients, or their spouses, a way to better relate to the compulsive nature of the disease.
-The shame cycle is a critical component of sex addiction.
+I have written several articles on the shame cycle that drives sexual compulsion, to give prospective patients, or their spouses, a way to better relate to the compulsive nature of the disease.
+The shame cycle is a critical component of, or perhaps might even be considered the "engine" of sex addiction.
 If you or your loved one can relate to it, they may want to accept this invitation for treatment!

 Sexual activity is truly distinct.
 Like eating, having sex is necessary for human survival.
 Although many individuals are celibate-- some not by choice, while others choose celibacy for cultural or spiritual reasons-- healthy humans have a strong desire for sex.
 Actually, lack of interest or decreased interest in sex can signify a medical issue or psychiatric illness.

-One reason many people are hesitant to consider sex addiction a real phenomenon is the fear that people will use it as a front to excuse bad behavior.
+One reason many people are hesitant to consider sexual compulsivity as a real phenomenon is the fear that people will use it as a front to excuse bad behavior.
 It's fairly common to hear about Hollywood stars seeking treatment for sex addiction after a major sex scandal.
-For example, after being accused of sexual harassment, rape, and assault by dozens of women, Harvey Weinstein claimed to be suffering from sex addiction in a video.
-However, many experts concur that Weinstein suffers from selfishness and misogyny rather than sex addiction.
+For example, after being accused of sexual harassment, rape, and assault by dozens of women, Harvey Weinstein claimed to be suffering from sexual addiction in a video.
+However, many experts concur that Weinstein suffers from selfishness and misogyny rather than the true complulsion.

-Other celebrities who have claimed to be suffering from sex addiction include Tiger Woods, Charlie Sheen, Micheal Douglas, Amber Smith, Amy Winehouse, and Robbie Williams.
+Other celebrities who have claimed to be suffering from sexual compulsivity include Tiger Woods, Charlie Sheen, Micheal Douglas, Amber Smith, Amy Winehouse, and Robbie Williams.

 Difference Between High Sex Drive and Addiction

-A common misconception is that sex addiction refers to engaging in frequent sex.
-While an individual who has "too much" sex may suffer from a sex addiction, this is not always the case.
+A common misconception is that "sex addiction" refers to engaging in frequent sex.
+While an individual who has "too much" sex may suffer from a sexual addiction, this is not always the case.
 There is a difference between sex addiction and having a high sex drive.
-In general, sex addiction is defined as the compulsive participation in sexual activity in spite of the negative consequences.
+In general, sexual addictions are defined as the compulsive participation in sexual activity in spite of the negative consequences.
 Here are a few signs that an individual may be suffering from sex addiction:

 - Sex is associated with betrayal, shame, and secrecy.